keshav-pec/NexHire/README.md

 1. **Sign Up / Log In**: Users create a secure account or log into an existing one to access their personalized dashboard.
 2. **Start an Interview**: From the dashboard, users initiate a new mock interview session.
-3. **Practice**: Users interact with the 3D AI interviewer, answering questions verbally or through text.
+3. **Practice**: Users interact with the 3D AI interviewer, answering questions verbally.
 The AI adapts dynamically to user responses.
 4. **Get Evaluated**: Once the interview concludes, the platform processes the session using the Gemini API to provide objective feedback, highlighting strengths and areas for improvement.
-5. **Track Progress**: Users can review past sessions and visualize their improvement over time using the platform's detailed learning graphs.
+5. **Track Progress**: Users can review past sessions and visualize their improvement over time using the platform's detailed reports and learning curves.

 ## 🛠️ Tech Stack